 How To Buy Cryptocurrency in Australia

-- Register for an account with Swyftx.
+- Register an account on Swyftx

-- Verify your account.
+- Verify your account

-- Deposit AUD into your account
+- Deposit AUD

-- Click the “Trade” link
+- Click on “Trade” in your dashboard

-- Enter the amount AUD you want to spend or how much of the particular Cryptocurrency you want to buy
+- Enter the amount of AUD you want to spend or how much of the particular Cryptocurrency you want to buy

 - Click “Buy”